-- Specify course policy regarding frequency and timeliness of all contact initiated by the instructor in the syllabus. - Explain course policy regarding student-initiated contact (where to post questions, assignments, etc.) in the syllabus. - Outline and explain appropriate online behavior (netiquette) in initial course documents. - Clarify important dates, such as assignment and assessment deadlines, not only in the beginning but also throughout the duration of the course.
+- Specify course policy regarding frequency and timeliness of all contact initiated by the instructor in the syllabus and contact page of the course. - Explain course policy regarding student-initiated contact (where to post questions, assignments, etc.) in the syllabus and contact page of the course. - Outline and explain appropriate online behavior (netiquette) in syllabus and contact page of the course. - Clarify important dates, such as assignment and assessment deadlines, not only in the beginning but also throughout the duration of the course.